 The Culinary Arts Certificate Program is designed to prepare entry-level or working food service professionals to increase their job value or refresh their culinary preparation and leadership skills in the introductory kitchens and the on-campus student-run full-service restaurant.
 Typically, students can complete the certificate program in two semesters.
 This certificate program is embedded into the AAS degree program.
 Students who wish to advance to a two-year degree can transfer all 30 credits into the 60-credit AAS degree at Bergen Community College.

-The Hospitality Management Certificate Program is designed to introduce students to the contemporary hospitality industry through high quality practical, theoretical, and analytical course work.
-The program covers various facets of hospitality including hotels, restaurants, bars, catering, event planning, travel, lodging, and foodservice.
 It is designed also to aid working professionals who wish to increase their job value by refreshing their customer service and leadership skills.
 Additionally, basic food preparation, menu planning, food purchasing, budgeting and beverage management are introduced.
 Typically, students can complete the certificate program in two semesters.
 This certificate program is embedded into the AAS degree program.
 Students who wish to advance to a two-year degree can transfer all 30 credits into the 60-credit AAS degree at Bergen Community College.

 The Certificate of Achievement in Professional Cooking prepares the student to make high quality foods and baked products for various food service settings in restaurants, hotels, country clubs, retail markets, contract dining, tourism and other types of establishments.
 Students and graduates are eligible for positions in the culinary and banquet departments of hotels, restaurants, food service companies and other related areas of the hospitality industry.